Divine intervention

-Divine intervention is an event that occurs when a deity (i.e. God or a god) becomes actively involved in changing some situation in human affairs.
+Divine intervention is an event that occurs when a deity (i.e. God, gods, goddesses etc.) becomes actively involved in changing some situation in human affairs.
 In contrast to other kinds of divine action, the expression "divine intervention" implies that there is some kind of identifiable situation or state of affairs that a god chooses to get involved with, to intervene in, in order to change, end, or preserve the situation.

 Accounts of divine intervention

 Stories of divine intervention typically include a background story that lays out what "the situation" is and why the god in the story chooses to intervene.
 Often the god steps in to help or protect someone or something favored by the god.

 A prototypical story of divine intervention can be found in Hindu mythology, in the story of Narasimha.
-In the story, the demon king Hiraṇyakaśipu has extracted a guarantee from Brahma that he can be killed neither by man nor animal, neither indoors nor outdoors, neither during the day nor during the night.
+In the story, the demon king Hiranyakashipu has extracted a guarantee from Brahma that he can be killed neither by man nor animal, neither indoors nor outdoors, neither during the day nor during the night.
 Feeling invulnerable, Hiraṇyakaśipu begins to persecute devotees of Vishnu, whom he hates.
-A Vaishnavite boy named Prahlāda prays to Vishnu for help.
+Prahlāda, a devoted Vaishnavite and the son of Hiraṇyakaśipu, prays to Vishnu for help.
 Vishnu hears his prayer and manifests himself as Narasimha (half-man, half-lion) and rips Hiraṇyakaśipu apart in a doorway (neither indoors nor outdoors) at dusk (neither during the day nor during the night).

 In ancient Greece, divine intervention was frequently sought from the gods of the pantheon of Greek mythology, which contained accounts of such intervention.
-In The Iliad, substantial attention is given to the involvement of Zeus and Poseidon involving themselves on the side of either the Greeks or the Trojans in the Trojan War— engaging in miraculous acts, changing the weather, or bolstering the strength of combatants to aid their preferred side.
+In The Iliad, substantial attention is given to the involvement of Zeus, Poseidon, and Athena in involving themselves on the side of either the Greeks or the Trojans in the Trojan War— engaging in miraculous acts, changing the weather, or bolstering the strength of combatants to aid their preferred side.

 One of the most famous stories of divine intervention occurs in the Old Testament when Yahweh parts the Red Sea to allow his chosen people (Moses and the Israelites) to escape the pursuing army of the Pharaoh.
 Then Moses stretched out his hand over the sea.
 The Lord drove the sea back by a strong east wind all night, and turned the sea into dry land; and the waters were divided.
 The Israelites went into the sea on dry ground, the waters forming a wall for them on their right and on their left.